yanzewu/line/doc/doc.md

 ### display
 ---
 Display the current figure.
-Only works in non-interactive mode.
+Only works in non-interactive mode or remote mode (either interactive or non-interactive).

 Usage:

     display

 In remote mode, `display` will always display on the remote backend.

+Related options:

+- --auto-trigger-remote: If set, remote side is automatically updated (without display command) in interactive mode.

 ### load
 ---